RKelln/webcam-pix2pix-tensorflow/README.md

 # Overview
 The code in this particular repo actually has nothing to do with pix2pix, GANs or even deep learning.
 It just loads *any* pre-trained tensorflow model (as long as it complies with a few constraints), feeds it a processed webcam input, and displays the output of the model.
 It just so happens that the model I trained and used is pix2pix (details below).

-I.e. The steps can be summarised as:
+I.E. The steps can be summarised as:

 1. Collect data: scrape the web for a ton of images, preprocess and prepare training data
 2. Train and export a model